Hymnus Sancti Antimi (24)

 Vitae mercatur gloriam.

-But he victor sought the stars;
+But as victor pursued the stars;

 While he endures the cruelty of death,